jiffyclub/cext23/README.md

 work with.
 If you don't already have C and are only looking for performance improvements then you have [other options][perf-alts] you should explore before deciding to write C.*

+### Help Out!

+Pull requests with expanded examples and issues with corrections or suggestions are appreciated!
+I would love for this demo repo to have some more complicated examples, especially involving NumPy and translating between Python and C data types.
+(The integers in the current example map seamlessly between Python and C, but most other data types do not and it requires some extra setup in the Python wrapper before sending the data to C.)

 ## Commonalities